Germany's Schulz under pressure to enter coalition talks

 SPD initially wanted to return to opposition and try to rebuild its base.

-"We do not want Austrian conditions," SPD politician, Thorsten Schafer-Gumbel told ZDF.
+"We do not want 'Austrian' conditions," SPD politician, Thorsten Schafer-Gumbel told ZDF.
 He said a minority government is possible, despite Merkel's reservations.

-SPD wanted to avoid a scenario where – as in Austria – a protracted Grand Coalition among the main parties leave them without strong characters of their own, and lead to the strengthening of political margins.
+SPD wanted to avoid a scenario where – as in Austria – a protracted Grand Coalition among the main parties leave them without strong characters of their own, and leads to the strengthening of political fringe parties.

-The Grand Coalition has been ruling Germany since 2013, as it did during Merkel's first term in office between 2005 and 2009.
+The Grand Coalition has ruled Germany since the 2013 elections, as it did during Merkel's first term in office between 2005 and 2009.

-But the pressure is growing on Schulz to end the political impasse that also puts the eurozone and other EU reforms on hold.
+But the pressure is growing on Schulz to end the political impasse that also puts eurozone and other EU reforms on hold.

 New elections could also come too early for SPD after the bruising results just a few weeks ago that left the party marred by infighting.

-A poll on Wednesday put the SPD on 19.5 percent, one point below its result in the September elections.
+A poll on Wednesday put the SPD on 19.5 percent, already one point below its result in the September elections.

 "I don't see any article in the constitution that stipulates there must be fresh elections if the leader of the FDP breaks off coalition talks," Achim Post, head of the SPD group in the North Rhine-Westphalia, was quoted in the Der Spiegel magazine.

-"New elections are not the right way to go," Germany's Suddeutsche Zeitung quoted SPD-member Martin Rabanus.
+"New elections are not the right way to go," Germany's Suddeutsche Zeitung quoted SPD member Martin Rabanus.

-The CDU is also courting the Social-Democrats with offers such as pension reform.
+The CDU is also courting the Social Democrats with offers such as pension reform.

-Monday's decision by the SPD to rule out coalition talks now seems hasty, putting Schulz's leadership – who is up for election as head of the party on 7 December – in jeopardy.
+Monday's decision by the SPD to rule out coalition talks now seems hasty, putting Schulz's leadership – who is up for re-election as head of the party on 7 December – in jeopardy.

-New elections would also raise the issue of Schulz's future, as the SPD would likely choose another lead candidate.
-Grand Coalition could be the way for Schulz to survive for now.
+Fresh elections would also raise the issue of Schulz's longer term future, as the SPD would likely choose another lead candidate.
+A Grand Coalition could be the way for Schulz to survive for now.

 "The SPD is fully aware of its responsibility in the current difficult situation," Schulz told DPA news wire before meeting with Steinmeier on Thursday.